High data quality in the German Soccer League

 Develop new customers into existing customers?
 Who knows the set screws and has udo …

 If you’re thinking “Sure, that’s great, we’ve tried that, but customer lifecycle management is very challenging,” you’re right.
 Yes, it is challenging.
-But at Schober, we’ve been shaping the future of sales and marketing for over 70 years.
+But we at Schober have been shaping the future of sales and marketing for over 75 years.
 And so a cloud-based out-of-the-box platform for managing customer data (Customer Data Platform – CDP) has emerged from the method presented.
 We call the solution udo and think you should get to know udo.
 We’ll be happy to show you how easy udo makes customer lifecycle management.

 Good luck and long live your sales!